WordPress/meta-environment/README.md

 1. [Setup Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
 If you choose to not install the `vagrant-hostsupdater` plugin then you will need to manually add each of the site's hostnames to your local hosts file.
-1. Clone this repository into VVV's `www` directory -- e.g., `git clone https://github.com/iandunn/wordpress-meta-environment.git varying-vagrant-vagrants/www`.
+1. Clone this repository as a subdirectory of VVV's `www` folder -- e.g., `git clone https://github.com/iandunn/wordpress-meta-environment.git varying-vagrant-vagrants/www/wordpress-meta-environment`.
    If you choose to name the directory something other than `wordpress-meta-environment`, then you'll need to update the paths in each site's `vvv-nginx.conf` file before you provision VVV in the next step.
 1. Restart and re-provision VVV with `vagrant halt && vagrant up --provision`.
 1. Visit [http://wp-meta.dev](http://wp-meta.dev) for links to all the available sites.
 You can login to any of them with with username `admin` and password `password`.